esl/MongooseIM/doc/advanced-configuration/general.md

 MongooseIM will not start otherwise.
 In order to see which modules support dynamic domains, please check the [modules list](./Modules.md#modules-supporting-dynamic-domains).

+!!!
+Note
-**Note:** At least one of `general.hosts` or `general.host_types` have to be provided.
+    At least one of `general.hosts` or `general.host_types` have to be provided.

+!!!
+Warning
-**Warning:** Extension modules and database backends will be started separately for every host type from this list.
+    Extension modules and database backends will be started separately for every host type from this list.
     When increasing the number of host types, please make sure you have enough resources available (e.g. connection limit set in the DBMS).

 ### `general.default_server_domain`
 * **Scope:** global